-Selous lodge safaris package takes a span of three days begining and ending at Dar es Salaam.
+Selous lodge safari package takes a span of three days beginning and ending at Dar es Salaam.
 Selous Game Reserve is Africa’s largest protected wildlife reserve.
 Its rivers, hills, and plains are home to roaming elephant populations, the area’s famous wild dogs, and some of the last black rhino left in the region.

 Dar es Salaam – Selous Game Reserve

 A representative from goshawk tours will meet you at your hotel at Dar es Salaam or pick you up from the airport and after briefing you he or she will introduce you to your safari guide and other members of the tour if any.
 You will be driven to Selous game reserve arriving in time for lunch.

 On arrival at Rufiji river camp you will be assisted to check inn into your respective tents and after lunch you will go for boat safari along the might Rufiji River.
 You will see plenty of hippos, crocodiles and bird life is prolific.
 Dinner and overnight Rufiji River Camp, which is a tented camp, situated in the north eastern part of the Selous Game Reserve on a high bank overlooking the mighty Rufiji River and the plain beyond.